A Reconfiguration and Commentary on Revelation 1-3

 The physical description, "eyes like fire, feet like bronze...", is that of the archangel Michael in Rev. 1 and resembles his description in Daniel 10 (see our comment on Rev. 1:12-16 above, our parse of the Janus in Dan.
 10-11 [6], and our parse of Dan.
 8 [4]); so the promise in vs 26b-28 below is addressed to the coming Messiah.
 Even the coming Messiah must overcome before he is given the crown of victory (see Rev 5:5).

-Chapter 2 26b and [who] does my will to the end, I will give authority over the nations— 27 that one ‘will rule them with an iron scepter and will dash them to pieces like pottery’—just as I have received authority from my Father.
+Chapter 2 26b and who does my will to the end, I will give authority over the nations— 27 that one ‘will rule them with an iron scepter and will dash them to pieces like pottery’—just as I have received authority from my Father.
 28 I will also give that one the morning star.

 During his Millennial Reign, Jesus will rule Israel and control the rest of the world through the Messiah ("does my will to the end"), a human ruler (see Dan 7:13-14), the archangel Michael incarnate (see [4]).
-The iron sceptre will be necessary at that time, because hostile nations outside the new Israel will not willingly obey Jesus and his Messiah (see Psalm 2).
+The iron sceptre will be necessary at that time, because incorrigible nations outside the new Israel will not willingly obey Jesus and his Messiah (see Psalm 2).
 The Morning Star, which appears to be an exalted priestly title (see Job 38:7) and previously held by the likes of Lucifer (Isaiah 14:12), will be given to the coming Messiah (see also 2 Peter 1:19).
 So the coming Messiah, like Melchizedek, will be both priest ("Morning Star") and king ("authority over the nations") (see also Rev. 22:16).

 Note the hierarchy implied in this passage: God delegates authority to Jesus, and Jesus delegates some of that authority to the coming Messiah.